 Enrique Iglesias & Anna Kournikova Spend $600K Protecting Newborns: 16 Ft.
 Wall & More — Report

-Not only were Enrique Iglesias and Anna Kournikova able to keep their pregnancy secret, but they’re slyly baby-proofing their home for $600K!
+Enrique Iglesias and Anna Kournikova didn’t just keep their birth secret, they’re slyly baby-proofing their home for $600K!

 How are Enrique Iglesias & Anna Kournikova able to fly under the radar so well?
 The couple, 42 and 36, respectively, are trying to keep things that way, allegedly spending hundreds of thousands of dollars to ensure that paps don’t violate their, and their newborn twins’ privacy.
 After keeping a pregnancy and birth secret, that shouldn’t be too hard for them!
 Enrique and Anna are reportedly in the middle of renovating their $25 million Miami mansion to be more baby-friendly, according to TMZ.
 That includes allegedly building a 16-foot-high wall around the property!